 We offer L.I.F.T.
 (LGBTQ+ Intersectionality Focused Training) program workshops on a variety of levels, from introductory to advanced, on multiple topics not limited to those listed below.
 We are also happy to tailor a workshop to the specific needs of your classroom or organization.
 Workshops include lecture-style presentation, interactive activities, and question & answer periods.
 Our standard workshop is 90 minutes long.
 The minimum number of participants is 5.

 5-15 minute presentation (tailored to fit request)

-Our mission is to increase the awareness, education, and presence of LGBT topics and concerns on the UWM campus and to provide a resource for students and campus community members wanting to learn about and advocate for LGBT inclusion.
+Our mission is to increase the awareness, education, and presence of LGBTQ+ topics and concerns on the UWM campus and to provide a resource for students and campus community members wanting to learn about and advocate for LGBTQ+ inclusion.
 To this end we provide student-inspired programming, education, outreach and social groups in an attempt to create an inclusive and welcoming campus environment for all students, staff and faculty members.
 This presentation will give an overview of the services that the LGBT Resource Center provides.
 We will share information about upcoming social and educational forums, activities, programs and events sponsored by the LGBT Resource Center.
 We will also discuss various ways students can become involved with activities and outreach initiatives conducted by the LGBT Resource Center.